vincent-laurent/active-bagging-learning/README.md

 ```

-To use the script, one have to dispose of
+To use the approach, one have to dispose of

-1. Surface response estimator (linear model, gaussian vectors, etc.) in sklearn's API
+1. Surface response estimator (linear model, gaussian vectors, etc.) in sklearn's API (`base_estimator` parameter)
-2. An active criterion surface estimator that will fit the estimator and estimate its variance in some way.
+2. A surface describing an active learning criterion that will adjust the estimator and estimate its variance in some way (`active_criterion` component).
-3. A resampling strategy that will take a function to optimize (the active criterion surface)
+3. A resampling strategy that will take a function (the active criterion surface) and makes it a query (`query_strategy` component).